labarba/oss_in_rr/README.md

-# oss_in_rr
+# Defining the role of open source software in research reproducibility

-Defining the role of open source software in research reproducibility
+Contribution to IEEE _Computer_, fo the SI: June 2022: Research Reproducibility, first submitted 15-Nov-2021.